connecteev/laravel-email-campaigns-spatie/docs/working-with-campaigns/tracking-clicks.md

 When sending a campaign to a large list, that endpoint could be hit a lot over a short timespan.
 To ensure a fast response time, when the `TrackClicksController` is hit, it will not update the database, but dispatch a job named `RegisterClickJob`.
 The controller will respond with a redirect to the url that is the `redirect` URL parameter.
 The dispatch `RegisterClickJob` job update the database.

 Because there's the potential for a great many of these jobs to be scheduled, we recommend using a separate queue for handling them.
-You can configure the queue to be used in the You can configure the queue to be used in the `perform_on_queue.register_click_job` key of the `email-campaigns` config file.
+You can configure the queue to be used in the `perform_on_queue.register_click_job` key of the `email-campaigns` config file.